-It is so incredibly satisfying to cook a hearty meat sauce while is it pouring outside!
+Ale lamb bolognese is so incredibly satisfying to cook a while it’s pouring outside!
 Especially when you have a few more bottles of the same ale to drink while cooking and eating.
-And, most importantly your best friend to share it with!
-We even sweetened things up by roasting some baby carrots smothered in beer glaze.

 This is a flavor loaded ground lamb sauce with dark ale which cooks low and slow while the two main ingredients literally imbibe each other.
 Our beer of choice is 90 Shilling – one of Odell Brewing Co.’s flagship ale for almost a gazillion years.
 Everyone around here knows 90 Shilling and they also know that in reality it doesn’t look red like in the picture on the brewery’s site:).
 It is a beautiful dark amber color, it is fragrant, it is sweet and toasty, and it is medium bodied and crisp.
 As in you can have a few if you had to, without any effort.

 90 Shilling is a lighter version of traditional Scottish ales (ahem, do you see why we picked it on a rainy, foggy day?) and it never disappoints.
 As a recipe ingredient it is perfect to use with a variety of foods – most recently I braised baby bok choy with it, sooo good, I will post the recipe soon.